tangram-js/json-schema-editor/README.md

 # json-schema-editor

-> An intuitive editor for json schema which provides a tree view to present structure of schema and a property inspector to edit the properties of schema element.
+> An intuitive editor for JSON schema which provides a tree view to present structure of schema and a property inspector to edit the properties of schema element.
 > Develop with Vue.js 2 and Firebase.
 Please reference the [project website](https://json-schema-editor.tangramjs.com) for detail.

 ## Install